 - Azerbaijan: Explore Baku, the burgeoning capital on the Caspian, with its ancient and modern architecture.
 Walk through the Old City and visit the Museum of Azerbaijan Carpets and the swooping Heydar Aliyev Cultural Center.
 Venture outside the city to discover archaeological sites, including the World Heritage petroglyphs at Gobustan, as well as Atashgah Zorastrian Fire Temple.
 Spend the night in Sheki, one of the country’s oldest cities, and enjoy a performance of traditional Azeri music, mugham, a fusion of Persian and Turkic traditions noted on UNESCO’s list of Intangible Cultural Heritage.

 - Georgia: Cross into Eastern Georgia’s Kakheti region, renowned for its vineyards and some of the country’s most important sacred architecture.
 Learn about qvevri, the huge clay vessels for fermenting wine naturally, an 8,000-year-old method.
 Celebrate Georgian culinary traditions with a Georgian Table feast, complemented by traditional polyphonic singing.
 Revisit the past with stops at Stalin’s Museum in Gori and at the vast 12th-century Vardzia cave complex.
 Stop in Phoka Nunnery en route to Tbilisi, Georgia’s capital city.
 Enjoy a walking tour of Old Tbilisi, see the National Museum’s archaeological collection, learn about modern-day politics, and enjoy a classical music concert.

 - Armenia: Designed with input from Smithsonian’s Center for Folklife and Cultural Heritage, enjoy the best of Armenia.
 Continue into Armenia’s Lori region and stop in at the Nurik Center, an NGO supporting women through tourism development.
 Learn to make traditional Armenian dishes with a local family and stop at Lake Sevan for a view of one of the largest alpine lakes in the world.
 In Yerevan, explore the Cafesijan Museum of Modern Art and the Matenadaran Museum, filled with beautifully decorated manuscripts.
 Enjoy day trips to World Heritage Geghard Monastery, Noravank, and the Areni-1 cave at Vayots Dzor accompanied by an archaeologist.

 To see itinerary, please click on an option below.

 Day 1 – Depart U.S.

-Arrive in Baku this evening and transfer to a centrally located hotel.
+Arrive in Baku in the evening and transfer to a centrally located hotel.